-However, if you are one of the people who are unhappy with the mundane results produced by drip coffee machine, then you’ll definitely love trying a sip on coffees brewed on the best coffee percolators!
+However, if you are one of the people who are unhappy with the mundane results produced by a drip-coffee machine, then you’ll definitely love trying a sip on coffees brewed on the best coffee percolators!

 Top 10 Best Coffee Percolators